A. Faculty Senate Constitution

 be sent to all faculty members, along with any recommendations of the Faculty Senate,

-not more than thirty (30) days after Step A has been completed.
+not more than 30 days after Step A has been completed.

-- The amendment shall be voted on by the faculty within fifteen (15) days following
+- The amendment shall be voted on by the faculty within 15 days following its submission

 - A two-thirds majority of votes cast by the faculty is required to ratify an amendment.

-- The approved amendment shall become a part of the Senate Constitution and shall be
+- The approved amendment shall immediately become a part of the Senate Constitution

 - Editorial Modifications

-vote editorially modify the constitutional language to reflect changes in such matters
+vote, editorially modify the constitution’s language to reflect changes in such matters

 as official titles of University officers and administrators, administrative and academic